w3f/polkadot-spec/docs/chap-runtime-api.md

   **where**:
   - $w$ is the weight of the call.
-  - $c$ is the "class" of the call, where class is a  varying data ([Definition -def-num-ref-](id-cryptography-encoding#defn-varrying-data-type)) type defined as:
+  - $c$ is the "class" of the call, where a class is a  varying data ([Definition -def-num-ref-](id-cryptography-encoding#defn-varrying-data-type)) type defined as:

     $$
     c = \left\{\begin{array}{l}